yxlao/camtools/README.md

 # CamTools: Camera Tools for Computer Vision

-CamTools is a useful tool for handling cameras in computer vision.
+CamTools is a collection of tools for handling cameras in computer vision.
 It can be used for plotting, converting, projecting, ray casting, and doing more with camera parameters.
 It follows the standard camera coordinate system with clear and easy-to-use APIs.

 <a href="https://github.com/yxlao/camtools/actions/workflows/formatter.yml">
 <img src="https://github.com/yxlao/camtools/actions/workflows/formatter.yml/badge.svg" alt="Formatter">